What are SBA Loans?

 What are the advantages of SBA Loans?

-Backing from the SBA provides the loan program with certain benefits that are unavailable in other small business loan structures.
+Support from the SBA provides the loan program with certain benefits that are not available in other small business loan structures.
 As a result, SBA loans are often considered the “gold standard” of small business lending.
 Let’s look at the reasons why.

 SBA loans can provide massive funding amounts to small businesses.
 The standard SBA 7(a) loan (the most common) goes up to $5 million.
 The fixed asset financing in SBA CDC/504 loans goes up to $5.5 million per project, not to exceed $16.5 million.

 Lenders take less risk since the SBA partially guarantees the loan.
-In addition, the SBA sets caps on how much interest a lender can charge.
+Additionally, the SBA sets caps on the amount of interest a lender can charge.

 SBA loan interest rates are based on the prime rate + the lender’s spread.
-Review the costs of SBA loans for a complete breakdown of interest rate maximums by loan type.
+Review the costs of SBA loans for a comprehensive breakdown of maximum interest rates by loan type.

 Borrowers can get loan terms of up to 25 years for commercial real estate loans and 10 years for most non-real estate loans.
 The extended repayment time helps businesses lower their monthly payments, making them more affordable.

-Since there are so many loan packages available within the SBA program, business owners can acquire funds to finance most business needs.
+Since there are numerous loan packages available within the SBA program, business owners can acquire funds to finance most of their business needs.
 Borrowers can use the loan proceeds for the following purposes:

 What are the disadvantages of SBA Loans?

 The biggest drawback is the challenge of qualifying.
-As we’ve discussed in this guide, the exact requirements are difficult to define.
-Business owners generally need good credit, multiple years in business, and substantial revenue to qualify.
+As we’ve discussed in this guide, the exact requirements are challenging to define.
+Business owners typically need good credit, multiple years of experience in business, and substantial revenue to qualify.

-Most SBA loans require a down payment, called an “equity injection,” of at least 10% of the loan amount.
+Most SBA loans require a down payment, referred to as an “equity injection,” of at least 10% of the loan amount.
 Small businesses can find it difficult to accumulate the funds for the down payment, especially when applying for a large loan.

 All business owners with a 20% stake or greater must sign a personal guarantee.
 If the business defaults on the loans, the business owner’s personal assets are at risk.

 It’s not uncommon to meet with several different lenders and submit multiple applications.
-Some lenders will tell applicants to try again in a year when finances have improved.
+Some lenders may advise applicants to try again in a year once their finances have improved.

 Pros & Cons